stride3d/stride-docs/en/manual/graphics/low-level-api/spritefont.md

 ## Write text on screen

 Once the font is loaded, you can display any text with a @'Stride.Graphics.SpriteBatch'.
-The @'Stride.Graphics.SpriteBatch.DrawString' method performs the draw.
+The @'Stride.Graphics.SpriteBatch.DrawString*' method performs the draw.
 For more information about the SpriteBatch, see the [SpriteBatch](spritebatch.md) page.

 **Code:** Write text